jgnewman/jandoc/README.md

 >A wrapper for the Pandoc document conversion tool with more options.

+## This repository has been archived for security concerns.

 [Pandoc](https://github.com/jgm/pandoc) is a universal markup converter written in Haskell.
 It's a great tool for converting one kind of document into another but I thought it might be nice if there was a way to use it to convert multiple documents at once and expose its API through JavaScript.

 Jandoc is written in Node.js and does just that.
 The API is exposed in two different ways:

 1. You can call it through the command line, just like you might expect.